Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2021/08/junk-dna-plays-keyrole-in-speciation.md

 These are about the most rapidly evolving sequences in the genome, but the prior perspective has been, ‘Well, these are junk sequences, who cares if your junk is different from mine?’” says Jagannathan.

-## A tale of two fruit fly species

 But as they were investigating the importance of satellite DNA for fertility and survival in pure species, Jagannathan and Yamashita had their first hint that these repetitive sequences might play a role in speciation.

 When the researchers deleted a protein called Prod that binds to a specific satellite DNA sequence in the fruit fly Drosophila melanogaster, the flies’ chromosomes scattered outside of the nucleus into tiny globs of cellular material called micronuclei, and the flies died.
 “But we realized at this point that this piece of satellite DNA that was bound by the Prod protein was completely missing in the nearest relatives of Drosophila melanogaster ,” Jagannathan says.